Preparing to Apply

 Required Courses

-All applicants must complete the following prerequisite courses at an accredited college or university with a grade of C or higher no later than June 30 of the intended entering year.
+All applicants must complete the following prerequisite courses at an accredited college or university with a grade of "C" or higher no later than June 30 of the year the applicant plans to enroll.

 • 8 hours of Physics: 1/4 lab work